 -Have hemophilia, a blood clotting disorder that causes prolonged bleeding.

-EMG is a low risk procedure, and complications are extremely rare.
+EMG test is a low risk procedure, and complications are extremely rare.
 There is a small risk of bleeding and infection where the needle electrode is inserted.
 A risk that has been reduced in the last decades by using better needles and sterile techniques.

 You may experience some muscle soreness and temporary minor bruising where the needle electrode is inserted into your muscle, and this is very rarely too.
 This bruising should fade in several days.
 If it persists, contact your primary care doctor.
 A report that includes the results and an interpretation will be sent to your doctor who will discuss the results with you.